peter-fu/ebean-self-ref-sample/README.md

 ebean-self-ref-sample
 =====================

-A sample app demonstrating the problem a query against a self-referenced model using ebean based on play-2.1-rc2
+A sample app demonstrating the problem about query against a self-referenced model using ebean based on Play-2.1-RC2.

 Usage
 =====================